 Ummm, fried little balls instead of cakes...I'M IN!!!
-And just like that, these crispy Spinach Artichoke Risotto Bites were created.
+And just like that, these crispy spinach artichoke risotto balls were created.

 The bites are so delicious on their own but they also pair nicely with lots of different sauces.
-I served them with some leftover spicy salsa verde and with a marinara sauce, but bet they would be wonderful with a traditional tomato based salsa as well.
+I served them with some leftover spicy salsa verde and with a marinara sauce.
+They would be wonderful with a traditional tomato based salsa as well.

-So go make some Spinach Artichoke Risotto for dinner tonight and use the leftovers for these crispy, downright yummy Spinach Artichoke Risotto bites!
-Your tummy will thank you 😉
+So go make some spinach artichoke risotto for dinner tonight and use the leftovers for these crispy, downright yummy risotto spinach artichoke balls!

 - 2 cups finely ground panko crumbs or breadcrumbs